stianeikeland/bloggr-clj/posts/2015-04-24-banana-piano.markdown

 (serial/on-byte port banana-touch)
 ~~~

-Now enjoy and experiment with scales and different instruments.
-Maybe I'll make a
+Now enjoy and experiment with scales and different instruments in Overtone -
+your efforts will not be fruitless.
+Maybe I'll make a broccoli theremin next
-broccoli theremin next time my niece visits. :)
+time my niece visits. :)